Kumarmehta019/TKG-Fashion/README.md

 - The bag component took longer than we had anticipated.
 - How to use Pure React Carousel and implement this in the project.
-- Working with seeding data using Django as we had wiped the data at one point, but were glad that we kept a back up of the data.
+- Working with seeding data using Django as we had wiped the data at one point, but were glad that we kept a backup of the data.

 ## 7. Future Improvements